Hacker0x01/react-datepicker/README.md

 To begin local development:

-1. Run `yarn link` from project root
+1. Run `npm link` from project root
-2. Run `cd docs-site && yarn link react-datepicker`
+2. Run `cd docs-site && npm link react-datepicker`
-3. Run `yarn install` from project root
+3. Run `npm ci` from project root
-4. Run `yarn build` from project root
+4. Run `npm run build` from project root
-5. Run `yarn start` from project root
+5. Run `npm run start` from project root

 The last step starts documentation app as a simple webserver on http://localhost:3000.

-You can run `yarn test` to execute the test suite and linters.
-To help you develop the component we’ve set up some tests that cover the basic functionality (can be found in `/tests`).
+You can run `npm run test` to execute the test suite and linters.
+To help you develop the component we’ve set up some tests that cover the basic functionality (can be found in `/src/tests`).
 Even though we’re big fans of testing, this only covers a small piece of the component.
 We highly recommend you add tests when you’re adding new functionality.

 Please refer to `CONTRIBUTING.md` file for more details about getting set up.